Why some countries are rich and others poor?

 Also, geography, political institutions, demography, culture, and science are the other factors that play an important role in the development of a country.

-So far as political institutions are concerned, low taxes, secured property rights, and favorable climate for investments results in a wonderful institution.
+So far as political institutions are concerned, low taxes, secured property rights, and favorable climate for investments result in a wonderful institution.

-Productivity needs investment in technology and human capital that is getting people to be better educated, better trained, and to have better knowledge.
+Productivity needs investment in technology and investment in human capital that is getting people to be better educated, better trained, and to have better knowledge.

 Government support is important to the development of a nation’s economy.